Furniture And Upholstery

 • Vacuum upholstery monthly with a brush attachment.

-No matter how many house rules you have about no eating in the living room, someone will eventually spill juice on your sofa.
-It's just one of those things a Mom can count on.
-Another reason to make furniture and upholstery cleaning a priority in your home.
+No matter how many house rules you have about not eating in the living room, someone will eventually spill juice on your sofa.

 Clean upholstery spills with a clean cloth.
 Blot, don't rub!
-These cleaning codes for upholstery can provide more specific cleaning tips:
+These cleaning codes for upholstery can provide more specific cleaning tips.

 If you look at the tags on your sofa cushions, you'll see either a W, S, WS, or X. (If your upholstered furniture doesn't have a code, test a cleaner on a hidden spot first or call a professional upholstery cleaner.)